wwpa65/Election_Analysis/README.md

 Business proposal: This Python script was written for Election-Audit for the congressional district.
 This script can be extended to include Election-Audit for any elections in Colorado with additional modifications.

 Example 1.
+Adding additional visualization: Pie Chart, Bar graph)

+Example 2.
+Defining and including functions for each calculation and printing For example, calculation for county can be one function and calculating candidate results can be another function

 ***Additional information***